paulvino/java-project-78/README.md

 #### Map Schema
 Map schema contains three validation methods:
 * required() - passed value must not equal null and must be a Map type
-* sizeOf() - number of key-value pairs must not be less than the transferred value
+* sizeof() - number of key-value pairs must not be less than the transferred value
 * shape() - allows you to describe validation for the values of each key of a Map object

 ``` java